 - Following a qualifying hospital stay, a beneficiary must enter the skilled nursing facility within a short period of time (generally 30 days) of being discharged.

-- Days 21 through 100: Medicare pays all but a daily coinsurance.
-In 2018, the coinsurance is $167.50 per day.
+- Days 21–100: Medicare pays all but a daily coinsurance.
+In 2022, the coinsurance is up to $194.50 per day.

 If the break lasts for 60 consecutive days, then this triggers the end of a benefit period and the beneficiary’s SNF benefits are renewed only after they meet the above requirements again.